gvwilson/thirdbit/_posts/2009/2009-07-27-a-challenge-for-modellers.md

 date: 2009-07-27 07:39:00
 year: 2009
 ---
 Like many software developers of a certain age, I had a brief love affair with UML in the 1990s.
-Pictures of programs---what a great way to communicate!
+Pictures of programs—what a great way to communicate!
 In my case, it lasted about four months.
 I simply didn't find class diagrams helped me understand what was going on in my programs, or anyone else's.

 I think I can finally explain why.
 Over the weekend I started reading Olsen's <a href="http://www.amazon.com/Design-Patterns-Ruby-Addison-Wesley-Professional/dp/0321490452"><em>Design Patterns in Ruby</em></a>, which is possibly the best introduction to design patterns I've ever read [1].
 What I suddenly noticed, though, was how hard it would be to know which patterns the author was talking about if you blanked out the class names in the UML diagrams given with each chapter.